Frequently Asked Questions Regarding Peak to Peak's Advanced Placement Program

 *If multiple students are taking the same late test, the cost of a proctor will be split between the students resulting in a reduced late test fee per student.

 What if I don't take my exam?

-- Every student enrolled in an AP course is expected to take the corresponding AP exam.
-If they choose not to, they must get the approval of the principal, Mr. Mathews, in advance, and communicate that decision to the testing coordinator.
+Every student enrolled in an AP course is expected to take the corresponding AP exam.
+If they choose not to, they must get the approval of the principal in advance, and communicate that decision to the testing coordinator.
 They will also be expected to take a final in that class in lieu of the exam.
-If the test has already been ordered for them, they can request a full refund minus $40 that College Board will charge Peak to Peak for the unused test. (late fees are waived for 2020 and 2021)
+If the test has already been ordered for them, they can request a full refund minus $40 that College Board will charge Peak to Peak for the unused test.

 Do I have to attend class before or after my AP exam?